-Continued community meetings virtually.
-Enhanced social media presence resulted in additional followers on all platforms and a significant increase in impressions.
+• Continued community meetings virtually.
+Enhanced social media presence resulted in increased engagement.

 Key issues to be addressed:

 Safely repopulating facilities in a time of social distancing.

 Key priorities:

 - Create a culture of outstanding public service by investing in employees, building in-house expertise, strengthening leadership development, creating permanent jobs, investing in tools, training, and technology, and enhancing the work environment. - Prepare for the current and future labor market demands by attracting, hiring, and retaining a highly-skilled workforce. - Shared responsibility with County departments to increase the number of families earning a living wage in LA County by providing job opportunities to disadvantaged job seekers, including former foster youth, veterans, homeless persons, reentry youth and adults, and dislocated workers. - Enhanced Community Relations to ensure an equitable and inclusive government. - Modernize and optimize technology to create an agile and productive work environment.